MominurIslamRoby/EduCore-University-Portal-LMS/README.md

 # 📖 Project Overview

-EduCore is a modern enterprise-level University Portal and Learning Management System (LMS) designed to streamline academic administration, faculty operations, and student learning experiences through a unified digital ecosystem.
+EduCore is a modern enterprise-level University Portal and Learning Management System (LMS) that streamlines academic administration, faculty operations, and student learning experiences through a unified digital ecosystem.

 The system follows a role-based architecture with dedicated portals for: